PipingSnail/ismyloginsecure/README.md

 # More Information

-All blog articles about the security (or lack of) of various organisations that was on Software Verify's website is now on a dedicated website [ismyloginsecure](https://www.ismyloginsecure.com), as is a downloadable binary for those wishing to execute without building.
+All blog articles about the security (or lack of) of various organisations that were on Software Verify's website are now on a dedicated website [ismyloginsecure](https://www.ismyloginsecure.com), as is a downloadable binary for those wishing to execute without building.

 Correspondence: <stephen@ismyloginsecure.com>